AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Introduction to EdgeRoutine/Fetch API.md

 The Fetch API allows you to configure a decompression mode, for example, `fetch("https://www.example.com",{decompress: "manual"})`.
 The decompress parameter supports the following values:

 -   manual: does not decompress data.
 If the server returns compressed data to a fetch request, the data that ER receives is also compressed.
 -   decompress: automatically decompresses data.
 The Fetch API supports Gzip compression.
 ER automatically detects or decompresses data based on the content-encoding header.
 After ER decompresses data, ER automatically modifies the value of content-encoding.
-If the Gzip parameter is deleted, you can configure the following settings to prevent exceptions when you pass data.
+If the Gzip parameter is deleted, you can configure the following settings to prevent exceptions when you pass data:

     -   `content-encoding: gzip`: The decompression algorithm can be recognized by ER.
     -   `content-encoding: gzip, identity`: The decompression algorithm can be recognized by ER.
     **Note:** Algorithms other than Gzip cause exceptions.

--   fallbackIdentity: Similar to the decompress value, if this value cannot be recognized by ER, ER does not decompress data.
+-   fallbackIdentity: This value is similar to the decompress value.
+If this value cannot be recognized by ER, ER does not decompress data.

 **Note:**